moderndayNeo/kodfit/README.md

 ```

 ### Separation of concerns

-Each function serves a single purpose
+Modularise code so each file and function serves a single purpose

 ```js
     countDown = () => {
         let countDownSeconds = this.state.toSeconds - 1;